hsolg/in-deploy/README.md

 2. Select the "Permissions" tab.
 3. Press "Bucket policy".
 4. Enter the policy below.
-  * Replace IAM_USER_NAME with the username of the user create above.
+   * Replace IAM_USER_NAME with the username of the user created above.
    * Replace BUCKET_NAME with the name of the bucket.

 ```
 {